dsvolk/whisper/README.md

 ./convert.sh && ./transcribe.sh de
 ```

-You can also do the convert and transcribe steps separately, if you want to:
+You can also do the convert and transcribe steps separately, if you want to, for example:
 ```
 ./convert.sh
 ./transcribe.sh auto